 Jamarat are three stone pillars in the tent city of Mina.
 Pelting or stoning of these pillars is an obligation in Haj in remembrance of steadfastness of Prophet Ibrahim عليه السلام against Shaytan (devil).

-Hajj is the only Ibadah that is a complete collection of sunnahs of Prophet Ibrahim عليه السلام and His family.
+Hajj is the main Ibadah that is a total accumulation of sunnah’s of Prophet Ibrahim عليه السلام and His family.

 These three pillars are named as;

 - Jamarah-al-Oola or Jamarah-e-Sughra (the first or the small Jamarah),

 - Jamarah-al-Uqbah or Jamarah-al Kubra ( last or the largest Jamarah)

 These are named so as to explain the strength with which devil tried to persuade Prophet Ibrahim (A.S) from completing his sacrifice of His beloved son Prophet Isma’eel عليه السلام.

 Jamarah-al-Oola/Sughra is the place that is at a greater distance from the point of sacrifice and devil did his least effort here whereas Jamarah-al-Uqbah/Kubra is nearest to that point and devil tried his utmost effort of persuasion at this point.